The Top 63 Small Backyard Ideas – Landscaping and Design

 It certainly doesn’t help that popular landscaping magazines and TV shows only seem to focus on the biggest lawns imaginable.
-This can leave those of us on the hunt for small yard ideas feeling lost and alone.
+This can leave those of us on the hunt for small-yard ideas feeling lost and alone.

-Of course, you’re far from alone — countless people across the world own and adore small backyards of their own.
+Of course, you’re far from alone—countless people across the world own and adore small backyards of their own.
 So keep reading for the best small backyard ideas you can implement in even the tiniest space.

-No past landscaping experience required!
+No past landscaping experience is required!

-1. Small Backyard Patio Ideas
+1. Cozy Patio Small Backyard Ideas

 If you plan to use your backyard as more of an outdoor living space than an actual lawn, building out a small patio is likely the best use of your limited acreage.